 I try to teach the students that sort of stuff.
 I feel like I’m just learning how the labs work this semester.
 I know I’ll do way better next semester when I can focus more on directing what we are trying to learn with the labs and giving the students more specific strategies for learning.

 Also, I can hopefully be more enthusiastic when I give lectures.
 The mid-semester student evaluations indicated that the only place I really needed to improve was in how enthusiastic my voice sounded when I was presenting the material.

 Previous: Gurutama Timeline Revising Part 10

-315 NA: It becomes abundantly clear that the Humans will not quickly accept Dwarven leadership.
-The traditional Najaran schools are favored over the parochial Dwarevn schools.
-The traditional schools are outlawed, but they only move into hiding to avoid detection.
-The Dwarves fight a constant battle to keep the subject population under control.
+315 NA: It became abundantly clear that the humans would not quickly accept dwarven leadership.
+The traditional Najaran schools were favored over the parochial dwarven schools.
+The traditional schools were outlawed, but they only move into hiding to avoid detection.
+The dwarves fought a constant battle to keep the subject population under control.

 Yesterday I went to my wife’s class in the morning and baked bread with her students.

 This is apparently a big thing at her school.
 Last year a parent came in and helped he kids bake bread.